al63/SublimeFiles/README.md

 For OSX/Linux systems, Sublime Files can open up a terminal at the current directory navigated to.
-In order for this feature to work properly, you will have to modify the TerminalCommand text file located in the SublimeFiles plugin directory with the proper command.
+In order for this feature to work properly, you will have to modify the term\_command field in the SublimeFiles.sublime-settings text file located in the SublimeFiles plugin directory.
 As a default, it is set to open up Terminal.app for OSX systems.

-For example, Gnome Terminal and iTerm2 users respectively will want to change TerminalCommand to:
+For example, Gnome Terminal and iTerm2 users respectively will want to change term\_command in SublimeFiles.sublime-settings to:

-    - 'gnome-terminal --working-directory='
+    - "term\_command": "gnome-terminal --working-directory="
-    - 'open -a iTerm\ 2 '
+    - "term\_command" : "open -a iTerm\ 2 "